colindoyle0000/colindoyle-website/content/torts-material/slides/20-duty-to-act.md

 ---

-# Sidenote: Don't write like this
+# Sidenote: Don’t write like this

 On Sunday, August 9, 1986, Jeffrey Harper (“Harper”) was one of four guests on Theodor Herman’s (“Herman”) 26-foot boat…